 Journalist Matt Corbin (Elliott Reid) is on fishing trip in Minnesota, and stumbles upon a small town called Winnoga, where both the fish and most of the people have disappeared, and been replaced by mysterious new inhabitants who have all moved in about four years ago (the film was released in 1951).
 One of the new inhabitants is Janet Keller (Carla Balenda), sister of physician Dr. Keller (Edgar Barrier), who, along with most other people in town seem to have some strange goings-on involving a heavily guarded, remote mansion in the mountains.
 When the hotel manager Steve Loomis (Raymond Burr) and his steely-eyed bell boy Chick (Michael Steele) seem to be anxious for him to move on as fast as possible, and the phone lines conveniently dies when he tries to contact his editor, Corbin smells a news story, and decides to investigate further — with risk for his life.
 The plot thickens as he finds books on germ warfare by a former Nazi scientist (Otto Waldis) at the office of Dr. Keller.
 Soon Corbin finds himself in the middle of a Communist plot to annihilate all Americans by poisoning the water supplies, and with the help of Janet and the only original inhabitant left in town, grocer Luther (Frank Darien), Corbin must try and get a message to the US authorities before he is captured and subjected to horrible medical experiments.

 A rather obscure, but not at all bad, red scare spy-fi thriller, The Whip Hand has a somewhat convoluted story.
-RKO Studios bought the screen story from Roy Hamilton in 1949 — Hamilton is perhaps best known to genre fans for writing the screenplay for Cat-Women of the Moon (1953).
+RKO Studios bought the screen story from Roy Hamilton in 1949 — Hamilton is perhaps best known to genre fans for writing the screenplay for Cat-Women of the Moon (1953, review).
 In the original script, written by Stanley Rubin, it wasn’t a Communist plot featured in the film, but rather a Nazi plot (the new inhabitants of the town moved in “four years ago”; meaning four years before 1949, meaning 1945).
 The original film had a final climax where Corbin and Janet are ehiding outside the mansion in a canoe — and the mysterious “Peterson” who is said to reside there is revealed — as Adolf Hitler appears on a balcony, with his face scarred from the fire in his bunker in Berlin in 1945.
 The original title was “The Man He Found”.
 Hitler was played by Bobby Watson, a vaudevillian who specialised in Hitler imitations, and can be seen in many films as the Führer.
 Famed production designer and director William Cameron Menzies directed the film, and according to Elliott Reid, everyone involved felt they were making a really good little B-movie with a very good script and great visuals from Menzies.

 However, eccentric aviation mogul Howard Hughes, who bought RKO in1948, saw the film in November 1950, and thought that the Nazis were old hat.
 The war was over, and the US had a new enemy, the Reds.
 This was the time Hollywood was starting to produce a slew of anti-communist films, and Sen. McCarthy’s witch hunt for communist sympathisers in the movie business, and elsewhere, was rolled out.
 Hughes demanded the film be partially re-shot with a new Communist plot.
 George Bricker and Frank L. Moss were brought in to finish the new script.
 All Nazi references were cut, the actors were called in for re-shoots and a Otto Waldis’ character was written in as the new villain of the piece.
 The film now instead climaxed in a scene in Waldis’ lab where he keeps the deformed victims of his medical experiments, and he delivers a Bela Lugosi-style speech about destroying America and conquering the vorld, somewhat at odds with the sober atmosphere of the rest of the film.
 The film, now called The Whip Hand, was finally released in October 1951, to depressing box office results.
 The film wasn’t even able to make back half its cost of around 400,000 dollars, a budget that naturally ballooned due to Hughes’ insistence the film had to be reshot.
 Stanley Rubin was so mad over the new script that he left the project and took his name off the movie.
 In an interview with Tom Weaver, Rubin says that he didn’t want to add to the anti-communist hysteria rife within Hollywood.
 He was replaces by Lewis J. Rachmil.